There are over 2 million LinkedIn groups – are you using them to your advantage in your pharmaceutical manufacturing career?

 They are subject to a variety of laws and regulations that govern the patenting, testing, safety, efficacy and marketing of drugs.

 Why This Group Made our List: One of the bigger groups on our list and one that reaches out to a wide variety of professionals across pharma and biotech industries.
-For quantity as well as diversity of members, this group is worth considering.
+For quantity as well as a diversity of members, this group is worth considering.

 Number of Members: 64,000+ members